 Honoring My Loved One

 Grief is hard and hits at unexpected moments.
 There are wedding days where seeing father and daughter dances don’t make me overly emotional, and then other days where I’m crying at your first look with you.
 If you’ve gone through loss, I see you.
 I understand the emotions you’re going through, and you are not alone.
-I’m a safe space for feelings, and if you do need a shoulder to cry on I’m here.

 While these ideas certainly won’t erase the pain of your loss, I hope you can find some way to honor your loved one with you on your wedding day.

-Dances to Honor Your Loved Ones
+5 Things to Incorporate Your Loved Ones

 Bouquet Charms